cajuncoding/ApacheFOP.Serverless/README.md

 Suffice it to say that markup based solutions have alot of value, and Xsl-FO is still one of the best ways to maintain strong software development practices by rendering PDF outputs (as a presentation output) from separated content/data + template.
 And Xsl-FO offers features that some approaches just can't do (looking at you *Crystal Reports*).

 There has been a fully managed .Net C# port of [Apache FOP](https://xmlgraphics.apache.org/fop/) (FO.Net) based on a pre-v1.0 version (*is my guesstimate*); it's old & unsupported, but still fairly functional, and I've used it very successfully on several projects.
-But Apache FOP is now on [v2.6 as of Jan 2021!](https://xmlgraphics.apache.org/fop/2.6/changes_2.6.html) with annual/bi-annual support updates still being released.
+But Apache FOP is now on [v2.5 as of May 2020!](https://xmlgraphics.apache.org/fop/2.5/changes_2.5.html) with annual/bi-annual support updates still being released.

 So my goal has been, for a while, to take advantage of the many great innovations in the past several years to provide an interoperable integration between Java Apache FOP and .Net, without resorting to [something that makes my eyes cross (ugg).](http://codemesh.com/products/juggernet/).